 |

-The application process for the Destination Animation Project (DAP) is open year-round.
-For more information about DAP, please contact:
+The application process for the Destination Animation Project 2023 is currently under revision.

 Tourism and Destination Development Coordinator